 - Prepayment meters – you cannot be forced in to have a prepayment meter installed until all options have been exhausted.
 You also can have the prepayment meter exchanged for a credit meter if you are no longer in debt and you have a reasonable credit rating.
 There is advice on the Citizen Advice website about the prepayment meter rules.

 - Disconnections – like with prepayment meters there are rules and guidelines for energy suppliers that they need to follow before they can disconnect you and if you are a vulnerable customer you should not be disconnected.
 There is information and support about disconnections on Ofgem’s website.

-- Back-billing – This is a catch-up bill that your energy supplier can send you if you have been billed incorrectly, however, if the fault is the energy suppliers they cannot bill you for any energy that was used more than 12 months ago.
-Ofgem has guidance on what energy suppliers can charge in terms of back-billing.
+- Back-billing – This is a catch-up bill that your energy supplier can send you if you have been billed incorrectly, as we explain in our quick guide.
+However, if the fault is the energy suppliers they cannot bill you for any energy that was used more than 12 months ago.
+Ofgem also has guidance on what energy suppliers can charge in terms of back-billing.

 - Claiming back credit on your account – direct debit customers can often end up in credit, but this could partially be due to seasonal usage differences.
 If you believe you are paying too much and are in credit you can claim back your credit and/or adjust your direct debit amount.

 - You cannot be forced to change your meter to a smart meter, but energy suppliers have been tasked by the government to replace all meters with smart meters by 2020 so they will be trying to get all customers to switch.
 If you do not want a smart meter, make it clear to your supplier to prevent repeated attempts to make you switch.

 - If you believe you have been misled, you can complain and have your account reviewed.